-PART 5 - WAGES, BENEFITS AND OTHER CONDITIONS
+5. WAGES, BENEFITS AND OTHER CONDITIONS

-Clause 5.1 - Relieving in a Higher Level Position
+5.1.
+Relieving in a Higher Level Position

-- 5.1.1 An employee may be requested to undertake duties and responsibilities of a higher level position beyond the scope of the Award covering the employee's substantive role or of a position to which another Award/Agreement may apply. - 5.1.2 Where the duties to be performed are deemed by the relevant manager to be less than those performed by the usual position incumbent, the relevant manager will provide written guidelines indicating what responsibilities are required and what responsibilities the relieving employee will not be required to perform. - 5.1.3 If an employee relieving in a higher level position pursuant to this clause commences annual leave, that employee shall continue to receive the higher payment entitlement as prescribed in this clause, provided that the employee has been in receipt of such payment continuously for three (3) calendar months prior to the taking of annual leave. - 5.1.4 If an employee relieving in a higher level position pursuant to this clause and during that period is absent on a period of personal leave or on a public holiday, the employee shall continue to receive the higher payment entitlement as prescribed in this clause provided that the period of relieving covers the days immediately prior to and after the personal leave or public holiday. - 5.1.5 Where an employee is engaged for two (2) hours or more on any one (1) day on duties of a higher level, the employee shall be paid the rate applicable to the higher level for the whole day. - 5.1.6 Where an employee is engaged for less than two (2) hours on any one (1) day on duties of a higher level, the employee shall be paid the rate applicable to the higher level only for the actual time worked at the higher level.
+- 5.1.1.
+An employee may be requested to undertake duties and responsibilities of a higher level position beyond the scope of the Award covering the employee's substantive role or of a position to which another Award/Agreement may apply. - 5.1.2.
+The employee will perform the duties on the first occasion for a continuous period of five (5) days or more and on any other occasion for one (1) day or more in order to be entitled to higher duties. - 5.1.3.
+If an employee relieving in a higher level position pursuant to this clause commences annual leave, that employee shall continue to receive the higher payment entitlement as prescribed in this clause, provided that the employee has been in receipt of such payment continuously for three (3) calendar months prior to the taking of annual leave. - 5.1.4.
+If an employee relieving in a higher level position pursuant to this clause and during that period is absent on a period of personal leave or on a public holiday, the employee shall continue to receive the higher payment entitlement as prescribed in this clause provided that the period of relieving covers the days immediately prior to and after the personal leave or public holiday.

+5.2.
+Mixed Functions

+- 5.2.1.
+Where an employee is engaged for two (2) hours or more on any one (1) day on duties of a higher level, the employee shall be paid the rate applicable to the higher level for the whole day. - 5.2.2.
+Where an employee is engaged for less than two (2) hours on any one (1) day on duties of a higher level, the employee shall be paid the rate applicable to the higher level only for the actual time worked at the higher level.